Michela Dianetti

 Research Associate

-She is now a research associate in the ‘Critical Thinking in Communities of Inquiry’ project at the Insight Centre for Data Analytics.
-Her research team investigates data science and AI researchers’ perceptions of Arts and Humanities activities in their field and will develop, implement, and evaluate a pilot of communities of inquiry with researchers in data science and AI that offers them transferable soft skills for public engagement and teamwork.
+The ‘Critical Thinking in Communities of Inquiry’ project at the Insight Centre for Data Analytics investigates data science and AI researchers’ perceptions of Arts and Humanities activities in their field and will develop, implement, and evaluate a pilot of communities of inquiry with researchers in data science and AI that offers them transferable soft skills for public engagement and teamwork while creating a space for inquiring on their perspective on their research and social impact.